wichert/lingua/README.rst

 * Better support for detecting format strings used in Python.
 * No direct support for C, C++, Perl, and many other languages.
-Lingua focues on languages commonly used in Python projects, although support for other langauges can be added via plugins.
+Lingua focues on languages commonly used in Python projects, although support for other languages can be added via plugins.

 Differences compared to `Babel`_: